 7 Don’ts when you choose to do your education abroad

 1. Don’t choose a country out of affection

 Thus, do not choose a particular country because you had always wanted to visit that place.
-But choosing a wrong country you might have to spare your career completely.
-So see to that you choose a country that matches your country’s disease pattern.
-Countries like China, Ukraine and Russia have a completely different set of disease pattern.
+But choosing the wrong country you might have to spare your career completely.
+So see to it that you choose a country that matches your country’s disease pattern.
+Countries like China, Ukraine, and Russia have a completely different sets of disease patterns.

 2. Don’t ignore the process

 Every university has a particular process for application and cannot be ignored.
 You might think that you have a very good chance of getting in.
 But if you are not in sync with the process, just remember that there might be thousands of equally good students for your seat, right after you.